Christine Speiser Post Graduate Social Work Fellowship in Child Protection

 Q: What days/hours will the fellow work?

-A: There will be flexibility in the schedule based on educational opportunities, but the fellow should be prepared to work full time including one weekday overnight (Thursday) in the Emergency Department and one weekend day.
+A: The Child Protection social work fellow will work full time (40 hours per week) including one weekday overnight (Thursday) in the Emergency Department.
 The fellow will have two consecutive days off every week.
 The fellow will work a holiday on-call shift.

 Q: If I am chosen as the fellow, what kind of orientation and supervision will I receive?

-The fellow will receive a comprehensive orientation to the hospital system and social work department.
-The protective services team will provide intensive clinical training in the prevention, assessment and intervention of child maltreatment.
-The fellow will be provided with no less than three hours per week of clinical supervision by Melinda Gronen MA, LCSW.
+A: The fellow will receive a comprehensive orientation to the hospital system, Protective Services Team and social work department.
+The Protective Services Team will provide intensive clinical training in the assessment and intervention of child maltreatment.
+The fellow will be provided with daily clinical supervision by the clinical coordinator of the Protective Services Team.

 Tierney Stutz, LCSW

 Protective Servcies Team and Emergency Department Social Worker

 Ann & Robert H. Lurie Children’s Hospital of Chicago